collective/collective.customizedstaticresources/README.rst

 The bundle is build the same as in [plone/mockup](https://github.com/plone/mockup).

-The ``Makefile`` is a copy of https://github.com/plone/plone.staticresources/blob/master/Makefile but without the icon genereation.
+The ``Makefile`` is a copy of https://github.com/plone/plone.staticresources/blob/master/Makefile but without the icon generation.

 If you want to use your custom icon-set please have a look there how to implement it.